-Last couple of years, Blockchain has extended its tentacles to almost all of the industries.
+Last couple of years, Blockchain has extended its tentacles to almost industries.
 One of them is the music industry.
-With the application of Blockchain in music industry, it can be trodden to a new level.
-Music industry equivalent to billions of dollars can use Blockchain technology to allow clear evidence of ownership by using distributed ledger as discussed earlier.
-The declined music industry in the last couple of decades because of piracy, internet and YouTube can be disrupted by letting artists to be paid as per their hard work.
-One of the other industries that Blockchain is going to disrupt is healthcare; it has power to bring out a massive breakthrough in the healthcare ecosystem by letting the control of data and records to the patients themselves.
-This can manage a lot of issues of healthcare by optimizing the quality of healthcare received by the patients.
+Music industry is equivalent to billions of dollars.
+It can use the Blockchain technology to allow clear evidence of ownership by using the distributed ledger as discussed earlier.
+Music industry has been declining in the last couple of decades because of piracy, internet and YouTube.
+We can stop these problems by helping artists to be paid as per their hard work using Blockchain.
+One of the other industries that Blockchain is going to transform is healthcare.
+It has power to bring out a massive breakthrough in the healthcare ecosystem by giving patients the control of their data and records.
+This can remove a lot of issues of healthcare by optimizing the quality of healthcare received by the patients.

 Supply chain and logistics industry is another industry that is greatly affected by the efflorescence of Blockchain.
-Supply chain now is extremely complex.
+Supply chain these days is extremely complex.
 Most of the product’s supply chain are frictionized by dozens of stages, multiple geographical locations and entities costing huge amount of time, effort and money.
-As in Blockchain, transactions are recorded and documented securely and transparently, this can greatly reduce time delay, human mistakes, frictional cost and a lot more.
+As in Blockchain, transactions are recorded and documented securely and transparently.
+This can greatly reduce time delay, human mistakes, overhead costs and a lot more.
 Also, Blockchain can allow fair trade status of a product so that it protects the companies and customers from counterfeiting.
-Likewise, IOT being one of the stacks of Web3.0 will be the technology that will be backed by Blockchain.
-Several companies have already started working on this field to make public decentralized network for secure communication and data exchange between the IOT devices.
+Likewise, IOT is a part of the Web3.0 stack.
+It will be backed by the Blockchain.
+Several companies have already started working on this field to make a public decentralized network for secure communication and data exchange between the IOT devices.

 Besides aforementioned fields, the insurance industry is one that will be hugely affected by the Blockchain technology.
-In insurance, there will be reduction of administrative costs, better claim experiences, enhanced trust, and process simplification because of distributed ledger technology.
+In insurance, there will be reduction of administrative costs, better claim experiences, enhanced trust, and simplification of process because of distributed ledger technology.
 Also, centralized cloud storage technology will be transformed by Blockchain as today’s cloud storage technology is prone to attack, loss and human error.
 Voting is one of another big field that will be completely affected by Blockchain.
 Blockchain ensures much better voting process with secure voter registration, verification and vote counting.
-Immutable, publicly-available ledgers of recorded votes would make elections more fair and democratic.
+Immutable, publicly-available ledgers of recorded votes would make elections fairer and more democratic.

+What’s next?

 Blockchain will be able to bring a new generation of internet with the concept of decentralization.
-It is a distributed database which does not need powerful intermediaries to authenticate or to settle the transactions.
+It is a distributed database which does not need powerful intermediaries to authenticate or to settle transactions.
 And it is powered by cryptography which ensures extremely high security.
-Because of Blockchain, financial services industries are up to serious disruption or transformation.
-The way the world economy works now will be completely transformed by the application of Blockchain affecting politics, finance, education and academy, government records, publishing, pharmaceutics and agriculture directly or indirectly.
-In a nutshell, Blockchain is revolutionary technology that holds vast potential to change the current society and provide value to those who creates value.
+Because of Blockchain, financial services industries are up for either serious disruption or a massive paradigm shift.
+The way the world economy works now will be completely transformed by the application of Blockchain.
+It will affect politics, finance, education, government records, publishing, pharmaceutics and agriculture directly or indirectly.
+In a nutshell, Blockchain is a revolutionary technology that holds vast potential to change the current society and provide value to those who create value.